 To achieve uniformity and consistency in publications, the AREMA editorial staff uses certain standard reference works for guidance.
 In matters of spelling, definition, and compounding of words, Webster's Third International Dictionary (unabridged) is generally followed.
 Published standards of scholarly organizations are accepted in questions of usage of technical terms.
 Other matters of style and usage are based on published documents that are widely accepted as authoritative (e.g., Chicago Manual of Style, Words Into Type).
-Authors should avoid jargon, acronyms, use of personal pronouns, and sexist language in their manuscripts.
+Authors should avoid jargon, acronyms, and use of personal pronouns in their manuscripts.
+Gender neutral terms are required.
 Technical terms that are beyond the reasonable scope of AREMA's readers should be explained.